 - the ownership use and purchase of property by them.

 - whether they have a child of the relationship, or whether they support any children.

-An application for property settlement for de-facto couples must be brought within 2 years from the date of separation.
+An application for property settlement between de-facto couples must be brought within 2 years from the date of separation.
 If separation occurred more than 2 years ago, leave must be sought from the Family Court to commence proceedings out of time, and the Family Court has discretion to grant, or refuse, leave depending on a number of factors which must be addressed.